 There are only a few things with life in the tropics that you have absolutely no control about.
 Read More

-Over 12 years ago I wrote a book about the unprecedented adventures of me traveling around the world without spending any money.
-For two years.
+I wrote a book about the unprecedented adventures of me traveling around the world without spending any money.
+For almost three years, from 2001.
 I used my website to gather invitations of people who would www.letmestayforaday.com.
 Read More

 Recently, someone wrote me about how jealous he was at my life in Cambodia.
 I felt highly honored.
 But his writing also made me reflect on this life of mine again, in this remote, tropical warm East-Asian country.Read More